ahmadexp/i225-EEPROM/README.md

-# i225nvm — native NVM/EEPROM tool for Intel i225/i226 on ARM
+# i225nvm — native NVM/EEPROM tool for Intel i225/i226 from source

 A clean-room, ARM-compilable reimplementation of the shadow-RAM programming path performed by Intel's proprietary `nvmupdate64e`, intended to run natively